EMBRYOPSIDA Pirani & Prado

 Plant-Animal Interactions.
 Spermophagus is a bruchid (Chrysomeloidea-Bruchinae), whose larvae eat seeds, that has diversified on and roughly contemporaneous with Old World Convolvulaceae; its primary hosts are Fabaceae (Kergoat et al. 2015).

 Bacterial/Fungal Associations.
 The ergoline alkaloids of Convolvulaceae like Ipomoea and Turbina appear to be synthesized by associated ascomycete clavicipitalean fungi and are found in tissues where those fungi also occur (e.g. Ahimsa-Müller et al. 2007; Markert et al. 2008; see also Eserman et al. 2013).
-About 20% of Ipomoeeae form associations with the fungus Periglandula and are ergot alkaloid-positive, although these fungi at least sometimes grow on the surface of the leaf alone (Beaulieu et al. 2012, 2015).
-The indolizidine alkaloid swainsonine is also synthesised by bacterial associates of some Convolvuloideae.
-Pyrrolizidine alkaloids (PA), on the other hand, are synthesized by the plant, and homospermidine synthase (HSS) is the first gene in the PA biosynthetic pathway; PA alkaloids may have evolved more than once in the family, but HSS evolved only once (an apomorphy!) in Convolvuloideae (see Stefanovic et al. 2003) following a gene duplication (Reimann et al. 2004; Kaltenegger et al. 2013).
+About 20% of Ipomoeeae form associations with the endophytic fungus Periglandula and are ergot alkaloid-positive (Schardl et al. 2013: P. ipomoeae), and these fungi at least sometimes grow on the surface of the leaf alone (Beaulieu et al. 2012, 2015).
+The indolizidine alkaloid swainsonine is synthesised by other ascomycete fungal associates of some Convolvuloideae (Cook et al. 2014).

 Cuscuta has lost the ability to form endomycorrhizal associations (Delaux et al. 2014).